iCAS-Lab/IMAC-Sim/README.md

 - rlow: Low resistance level of the memristive device
 - rhigh: High resistance level of the memristive device

 Follow this paper for more information.
 Md Hasibul Amin, Mohammed E. Elbtity, and Ramtin Zand.
 2023.
-IMAC-Sim: A Circuit-level Simulator For In-Memory Analog Computing Architectures (2023). https://arxiv.org/abs/2304.09252
+IMAC-Sim: A Circuit-level Simulator For In-Memory Analog Computing Architectures.
+In Proceedings of the Great Lakes Symposium on VLSI 2023 (GLSVLSI '23).
+Association for Computing Machinery, New York, NY, USA, 659–664. https://doi.org/10.1145/3583781.3590264

 ## Running the code
 - First go to the directory _data_ and put the input test data, label data, pre-trained weights and biases into the directory.
 Sample files are provided for a 400 X 120 X 84 X 10 DNN model.